userguide-galaxea/Product_User_Guide/docs/en/Guide/R1Pro/R1Pro_VR_Teleop_Usage_Tutorial.md

 S2R12000P18245_20240213173320125_RAW.bag
 S2R12000P18245_20240213173320125_RAW.json

-# The format is task id + episode id + timestamp
+# The format is "robot_serial_number + timestamp + RAW"
-# task id：The task number defined in the configuration file.
+# robot_serial_number：the serial number of robot which is located in the path "/opt/galaxea/body/RSN".
-# episode id：During this collection process, the sequence numbers after the breakpoint packet cut-off are also included.
-# timestamp：The timestamp of data collection.
+# timestamp：The timestamp of data collection in ms.
-"{task_id}-{episode_id}-{timestamp}.bag
+# RAW: the raw data.
 ```

 ###  7.5 Start Recording